Register to get access to free programming courses with interactive exercises

 Fraction Units

-No, this is not about politics.
-When creating CSS Grid Layout the developers played close attention to adaptability.
-Now you need to adapt any web page if you care about the users.
 So how do you adapt the grid?
-You can make do with relative units of measurement, but often this way only leads to more problems.
-Especially if the number of strips in the grid changes.
+You can make do with relative units of measurement.
+This way can lead to more problems, especially if the number of strips in the grid changes.
 Once the number of strips has changed, you also need to change all the values for the size of the columns and rows.
 Not the most convenient way.

-To solve this problem, the CSS Grid Layout standard introduced a new unit of measurement, fraction units.
+To solve this problem, the CSS Grid Layout standard introduced a new unit of measurement — fraction units.
 It allows you to specify how much free space should be occupied by the grid strip.

 This unit works on the same principle as flex-grow, which we studied in the CSS: Flex course.
 Essentially, we're saying how many parts a cell should take relative to other parts.